Matt Berry: Music

 Berry composed all the music for Snuff Box and Toast of London, as well as the music for AD/BC: A Rock Opera, which he co-wrote with Richard Ayoade.
 AD/BC was a half-hour parody of overblown musicals in general and Jesus Christ Superstar in particular, telling the story of the innkeeper who allowed Mary, Joseph and the baby Jesus to sleep in his stable.
 AD/BC was broadcast in December 2004 and featured Fulcher and Mighty Boosh stars Julian Barratt and Noel Fielding.
 Berry performed a song for an episode of Garth Marenghi's Darkplace, "One Track Lover", a spoof of cheesy romantic 1980s songs.

 Berry wrote music for the BBC 2 Steve Coogan comedy Saxondale and appeared in the first and third episodes of the second series of the show.
 He composed the theme song for the Channel 4 sketch show Blunder.
 He is also credited on The Peter Serafinowicz Show.

 Berry is friends with musical composer Dan McGrath and contributed to the Strictly Come Dancing theme song by playing guitar and providing the audible "Hey".

-Berry has recorded 11 studio albums: Jackpot (1995), Opium (self-released 2008), Witchazel (self-released 2009, re-released 2011), Kill the Wolf (2013), Music for Insomniacs (2014), The Small Hours (2016), Television Themes (2018), Phantom Birds (2020), The Blue Elephant (2021), and Heard Noises (2025).
-The most recent five have been released on Eddie Piller's Acid Jazz Records.
+Berry has recorded eleven studio albums: Jackpot (1995), Opium (self-released 2008), Witchazel (self-released 2009, re-released 2011), Kill the Wolf (2013), Music for Insomniacs (2014), The Small Hours (2016), Television Themes (2018), Phantom Birds (2020), The Blue Elephant (2021), and Heard Noises (2025).
+The most recent seven have been released on Eddie Piller's Acid Jazz Records.
 In 2017, a "companion piece" to The Small Hours was released, Night Terrors, featuring remixes by artists such as Saint Etienne.
 Berry stated in the first issue of Bearded in 2007 that he was producing and collaborating on new material with 1960s soul singer Geno Washington and would record an album.
 It was Witchazel, which Berry originally released as a one-day-only free download in March 2009.
 It was later released as a CD and paid-for digital download.

 Berry has toured with a number of bands including Jonas 3 and The Maypoles.
 The latter comprises former Bluetones singer Mark Morriss and singer/clarinettist Cecilia Fage.
 Rich Fulcher has joined Berry on stage for several appearances.
 Geno Washington has joined him onstage at London gigs for encores of the Snuff Box theme.